ruby-rdf/rdf-tabular/README.md

 * Don't use hard tabs, and don't leave trailing whitespace on any line.
 * Do document every method you add using [YARD][] annotations.
 Read the [tutorial][YARD-GS] or just look at the existing code for examples.
-* Don't touch the `json-ld.gemspec`, `VERSION` or `AUTHORS` files.
+* Don't touch the `rdf-tabular.gemspec`, `VERSION` or `AUTHORS` files.
 If you need to change them, do so on your private branch only.
 * Do feel free to add yourself to the `CREDITS` file and the corresponding list in the the `README`.
 Alphabetical order applies.
 * Do note that in order for us to merge any non-trivial changes (as a rule of thumb, additions larger than about 15 lines of code), we need an explicit [public domain dedication][PDD] on record from you.

 License
 -------